So how are we doing?

 - 75 million electrical appliances already collected through WEEE Ireland.

 - A reduction in harmful batteries ending up in landfill.

 - Fewer light bulbs found in domestic waste.

 - Better overall environmental awareness.

-Recycle IT an award winning community recycler wishes to build on Ireland’s recycling success story and help increase the 7.6 kg of waste electronic and electrical equipment recycled per person, per year.
+Recycle IT an award-winning community recycler wishes to build on Ireland’s recycling success story and help increase the 7.6 kg of waste electronic and electrical equipment recycled per person, per year.
 We are inviting resident associations and community groups including tidy towns to speak with us about arranging a FREE collection in your area over the coming months.

-Our recycling service is provided FREE to resident associations and communities in South Dublin, Dublin City and Dún Laoghaire-Rathdown with surronding areas in Wicklow and Kildare also serviced so please give us a call to learn more and arrange a residents collection for your area.
+Our recycling service is provided FREE to resident associations and communities in South Dublin, Dublin City and Dún Laoghaire-Rathdown with surrounding areas in Wicklow and Kildare also serviced so please give us a call to learn more and arrange a residents collection for your area.

 Please call us on 01 4578321 or email firstname.lastname@example.org.

 Remember dropping into our site in Clondalkin is also FREE, Monday to Friday between 8.30am and 3pm.
-We can also arrange a cost-effective personal collection with a few days of order.
+We can also arrange a cost-effective personal collection within a few days of order.
 Call 014578321 now for more information